-Receipts can be turned on as a request from the sending station, or automatically generated by the receiving station regardless of what the sending station requested.
+Receipts can be turned ON as a request from the sending station, or automatically generated by the receiving station regardless of what the sending station wants.
 Receipt messages do not generate another receipt message.
-For Delivery Receipts, as soon as Outpost at the receiving station downloads the message and during the same Send/Receive session, that station will create and send back a delivery receipt.
-A Read Receipt is created after the message was opened and will be sent the next time the recipient connects to the BBS.
+For Delivery Receipts, as soon as the receiving station Outpost downloads the message and during the same Send/Receive session, that station will create and send back a delivery receipt.
+A Read Receipt is created after the message is opened and will be sent the next time the recipient connects to the BBS.